 Chicken or the Egg?
 Story or the Format?

 The sheer number of content outlets available to public relations firms and the brands they represent means that you’re never going to be short on opportunities to reach those decision-makers or influencers.
-The question you should be asking yourself is, “What type of content best serves the story we’re trying to tell?”
+The question you should be asking yourself is, “What type of content best serves the story we’re trying to tell?”.
 You may think that a senior product engineer won’t care about the story of a single mother going about her day-to-day routine.
 But if your technology can be integrated into a product he is developing, and that product will make the single mother’s life much easier, then that’s exactly the type of story you should be telling him.
+The recommendation is to always start by doing some research or hiring a specialist to help you with that.
+Decision-making is immensely helped thus.

 An article or blog post that explores the struggles of a design engineer could convince a CTO that he needs to invest in new tools by focusing on how to make his employees more efficient and happier with their jobs, so the company can both improve productivity and retain top-level talent.
 And an infographic that illustrates the same idea with clearly identified data points could convince the engineer to bring this idea to his boss.